-The purpose of this article is to establish the policy and procedures in the Village of Monticello for the sale of parcels of real property not redeemed for delinquent real property taxes, in accordance with New York State Real Property Tax Law Article 11.
+The purpose of this article is to establish the policy and procedures in the County of Sullivan for the sale of parcels of real property not redeemed for delinquent real property taxes, in accordance with New York State Real Property Tax Law Article 11.

 When used in this article, the following definitions apply: